agathis-project/agathis-project/AP-8/AP-8.md

 ## 1. Abstract

 The work on Agathis Project is organized using Agathis Proposals.
-The Agathis Proposal describes a development feature, a process or a formalized information for the Agathis Project.
+An Agathis Proposal describes a development feature, a process or a formalized information for the Agathis Project.
 This document specifies how to work the Agathis Proposal from idea to release.

 ## 2. Rationale
-AP Guideline helps improving:
+AP Guideline helps to:
-  1. communication through documentation consistency
+  1. improve communication through documentation consistency.
-  2. productivity by using well defined workflows
+  2. improve productivity through repeatable workflows.

 ## 3. Content

-### 3.1 AP Types
+### 3.1.
+AP Types
+A number of four types of Agathis Proposals are identified:

-- **HW (Hardware Development)** documents a hardware feature.
+- **HW (Hardware Development) AP** documents a hardware feature.

-- **SW (Software Development)** documents a software feature.
+- **SW (Software Development) AP** documents a software feature.

-- **Process** documents how to do things around here with increased efficiency.
+- **Process AP** documents how to do things around here with increased efficiency.

-- **Informational** documents useful information.
+- **Informational AP** documents useful information.

 ### 3.2.
 APs and the Repository